Ohio leads nation in overdose deaths

-Along with the overall category, Ohio also had the country's most deaths related to heroin: One in 9 heroin deaths across the U.S. happened in Ohio.
+Along with the overall category, Ohio also had the country’s most deaths related to heroin: One in nine heroin deaths across the U.S. happened in Ohio.

 The Buckeye State also recorded the most deaths from synthetic opioids: About 1 in 14 U.S. deaths.